#**# Tracker parameters

 The Instrument is given as a hexadecimal number, and selects the instrument for this specific note.

-The Effects are something like this:
+The Effects tab goes something like:

 Arpeggio

-037 At tick #1: Plays C-1
+C-1 037 At tick #1: Plays C-1

 At tick #2: Plays C-1 + 3 notes = D#1